Answering “Do You Want To Tell Us Anything Else About You”

 In that same scenario, here’s an example of what you might say:

-We’ve been having some great discussion around client communication.
+We’ve had some great discussions around client communication.
 Thank you for the superb questions.
 I wanted to tell you that I also take a very consultative approach to team communication as well.
 Using inquiries and internal research to determine team and project needs.

 The response is effective because it focuses on resisting what the conversation has been about and ensuring that the interviewer knows how you might approach other types of communication requirements.

 Try not to start a brand new conversation.
-If for example, in this same scenario, you decided that you wanted to tell the interviewer about your computer skills.
+If, for example, you decided that you wanted to tell the interviewer about your computer skills in this same scenario.

 By bringing up a random soft skill, that deters from the conversation’s focus and might seem a little off-topic.
-When you do that, it may appear as though you were simply answering the question “just to answer it.”
+When you do that, it may appear as though you were answering the question, “just to answer it.”

 The only time this can be broken is if you were talking about client communication and wanted to bring up your presentation soft skills.